bazbt3/bazbt3.github.io/_drafts/FB.md

 **Privacy**

 You might want to check your settings to ensure anything you post is kept within your circle of 'Friends'.
-Let's face it, when you win the Lottery (because you *will*) and you're milking the company sickness schemne while you're still figuring out whether to retire early, it might not go down too well when your boss finds the raucous party/extreme ironing/nude parascending/cage-less shark taming pics.
+Let's face it, when you win the Lottery (because you *will*) and you're milking the company sickness scheme  while you're still figuring out whether to retire early, it might not go down too well when your boss finds the raucous party/extreme ironing/nude parascending/cage-less shark taming pics.

 Vetting people you decide to become 'Friends' with is paramount; you wouldn't like the one you didn't invite to the extreme ironing event to show the big bad boss the event post you marked as 'Friends only', would you.